 How Can I Control Orange Hawkweed?

-Prevention is the best method of control orange hawkweed!
+Prevention is the best method of controlling orange hawkweed!
 This plant is still relatively rare in our state and we are working hard to stop this plant from spreading further.
 To prevent the spread of existing populations of this invasive weed, carefully clean equipment, vehicles, boots, clothing, and pets after visiting an infested site.
-Mowing can reduce seed production, but may increase the vegetative spread.
-Hand pulling can be effective for small infestations, but care must be taken to remove the deep, fibrous root and of the creeping stolons.
+Mowing can reduce seed production but may increase the vegetative spread.
+Hand pulling can be effective for small infestations, but care must be taken to remove the deep, fibrous root and the creeping stolons.
 Regular follow-up and persistence are required for any hand removal efforts.
 Hand-pulled plants should be bagged up, disposed of as trash, or burned.
 Do not dump pulled weeds, as this can often lead to new infestations.